-The Problem Braiins Solves
+Braiins

+Braiins is Financial Reporting.

+Braiins is the tool to enable accountants to save the world

+How?

 Financial Reporting is a key part of the Accountability of all Organisations to all of their stakeholders.

 As Prince Charles said in an address to the International Forum of Independent Audit Regulators 2012 "It is accountants [and Financial Reporting] who are going to save the world".
-A transcript of Prince Charles’ address is included as Appendix 2.
+A transcript of Prince Charles’ address is included as Appendix 1.

 Yet Accountants are struggling to meet this lofty goal, in part because their tools have not been up to the task.

 As Jacob Nielsen (Usability guru of the Nielsen Norman group) said in his newsletter of 8 July 2013 when commenting on the death of Dr. Douglas C. Engelbart, the inventor of the mouse “But Engelbart’s deeper goals have yet to be realized, since most computers end up wasting our time as opposed to truly allowing us to have better insights.”

 That is especially true of most financial reporting despite the plethora of standards and regulations.

+Braiins breaks through the complexities and transforms the process of producing Financial Statements, providing the tool for accountants to release the insights and reach the lofty goal of saving the world.

+The Problem Braiins Solves

 The Challenges facing Accountants and Businesses

-A number of major environmental, legislative and technical changes are coming about in quick succession resulting in the biggest upheaval to the process methodology and content of financial reporting EVER.
+Major environmental, legislative, business and technical changes are coming about in quick succession resulting in the biggest upheaval to the process methodology and content of financial reporting EVER.

-The Environment
+Environment

 The world at large expects more of organisations in the 21st Century.
 The address by Prince Charles presents the expectations eloquently, and clearly defines the role that accountants and financial reporting can play for the betterment of all, if they deliver.

-The Legislative Reporting Framework
+Legislative Reporting Framework

 Creation and adoption of international standards (International Financial Reporting Standards or IFRSs) which are fundamentally different in approach or philosophy from previous GAAP (Generally Accepted Accounting Principles) based standards, causing major changes in regulatory reporting world-wide and in the UK in particular.

 Despite the success of the IASB (International Accounting Standards Board), the body responsible for the IFRSs, in creating and gaining international acceptance for IFRS, universality has not been achieved, and is not likely to be achieved in the foreseeable future.
 US GAAP isn’t going away any time soon.
 Even in the UK, where the IASB is based, we are faced with UK IFRS i.e. a UK specific version of IFRS.
-So accountants and financial reporting will continue to need to cope with multiple standards, which can even involve different philosophies for determining what is “true and fair” e.g. IFRS vs GAAP.
+So accountants and financial reporting will continue to need to cope with multiple standards, which can even involve different philosophies for determining what is “true and fair” e.g. IFRS v GAAP.

 Increasing requirement to report for multiple jurisdictions and multiple standards like those mentioned above e.g. US GAAP and IFRS and or UK IFRS The differences between standards can in the worst case involve the production of completely separates sets of accounts from the raw data onwards, which is an obvious cost (waste) and potential source of error and confusion.